 Political Prisoners and Detainees

 During the year there were reports of persons held incommunicado and without charge because of their political views or affiliations, which often involved alleged links to Islamist organizations.
 Since 2011 the government has restricted the activities of organizations and individuals allegedly associated with al-Islah, a Muslim Brotherhood affiliate and government-designated terrorist organization, and others critical of the government.
-Similar restrictions were placed on Osama al-Najjar (see section 1.d.).

 Civil Judicial Procedures and Remedies

 Citizens and noncitizens had access to the courts to seek damages for, or cessation of, human rights violations.
 The civil courts, like all courts, lacked full independence.
 In some cases, courts delayed proceedings.
+In October 2019 the government issued an order identifying 28 minor crimes to be punished with fines instead of a court trial, a decision intended to speed up procedures and alleviate pressure on the legal system.

 f.
 Arbitrary or Unlawful Interference with Privacy, Family, Home, or Correspondence